Enterprise Asset Management, EAM

 - inventory management (spare parts for maintenance);

 - quality, human resources, and financial management in terms of maintenance, repairs, and logistics.

 As of mid-2010, EAM modules were part of almost all large universal management software packages.
 Specialized EAM systems also exist and develop, including those focused only on specific industries.

-EAM systems allow to effectively manage the full lifecycle of any corporate assets: buildings and structures, industrial equipment, a fleet of vehicles, elements of engineering infrastructure, information technology, business applications, software licenses and others.
+EAM systems allow to effective management of the full lifecycle of any corporate assets: buildings and structures, industrial equipment, a fleet of vehicles, elements of engineering infrastructure, information technology, business applications, software licenses, and others.